Akin-23/akin_news/README.md

 ## Back End RESTful API

 Akin News API is a news aggregation demo loosely based on Reddit.
-This API was built during week seven of the [Northcoders' Full Stack Developer Course](https://northcoders.com/).

-This project aims to demonstrate some of the skills learnt in four weeks of back end study including:
+This project aims to demonstrate some of the skills learnt in my back end study including:

 -JavaScript programming
 -Building a RESTful Web API to respond to HTTP requests